andreivln/andreivln/README.md

 - 👋 Hi, I’m @andreivln
 - 👀 I’m interested in web developmen
-- 🌱 I’m currently learning Python
+- 🌱 I’m self-learning Python.
 - 💞️ I’m looking to collaborate on small-medium web projects
-- 📫 How to reach me ...
+- 📫 If you are in the same coding journey as mine, let's meet.

 <!---
 andreivln/andreivln is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.